-Riverbend Park - This 680 acre Palm Beach County park features 10 miles of hiking/biking trails, 7 miles of equestrian trails, 5 miles of kayaking/canoeing trails on the Loxahatchee River, and picnic facilities - a great place for a family outing.
+Riverbend Park - A Florida eco-biking destination.
+This 680 acre Palm Beach County park features 10 miles of hiking/biking trails, 7 miles of equestrian trails, 5 miles of kayaking/canoeing trails on the Loxahatchee River, and picnic facilities - a great place for a family outing.

 Snake Creek Trail (Miami-Dade Route #2) - This is a pleasant neighborhood trail along the Snake Creek Canal from Snake Creek Park (NE 16TH Ave., North Miami) at the south, to NW 15th Avenue (Miami Gardens) at the north, 6.5 miles.

 West Lake Park - Located between Hollywood and Dania Beach, this large urban park includes about 3 miles of mangrove preserve along the Intracoastal Waterway.
 Just under a mile of paved biking and walking trails wind through the southern section of the park.

 See all 3 South Florida Regions (East, West, Everglades) mapped together on our All South Florida Overview page

 100FloridaTrails.com...Over 100 FL Multi-use Bike Trails for the Best in Fitness and Recreation